 WHERE ARE YOU HEADING AFTER SCHOOL?
 QCE Qualification AND Higher Education QCE Qualification AND Unsure of future QCE Qualification AND Workforce HOW CAN YOU GET THERE?
-ATAR 6 OR ATAR 5 PATHWAY BLENDED ATAR PATHWAY NON-ATAR PATHWAY OUR OVERALL AIM We aim for every si Queensland Certificate o tudent to leave St John of Education (or in very qualification) 's College with a limited cases a QCIA
+ATAR 6 OR ATAR 5 PATHWAY BLENDED ATAR PATHWAY NON-ATAR PATHWAY OUR OVERALL AIM We aim for every student to leave St John's College with a Queensland Certificate of Education (or in very limited cases a QCIA qualification)